biplabbose/StateTransition/README.md

 | __...__          | ...            | ... | ...            |
 | __cell_state_m__ | ...            | ... | ...            |

 The data in each column are the fractions of cell division of each cell state. __There should not be any headers in the actual input excel sheet__.
-The data should follow the same structure, as shown in the above table.

 ## Instructions to use the model